-Area Component Description 1 Sniffing ports Up to four connections to the traffic switches on the targets to be monitored or up to two for redundant devices.
-NOTE: optic fiber or copper connections are admitted.
-2 Mother board Standard PC outputs for monitor and keyboard connections to launch sysconf utilities or complete updates from the installation CD.
-See "Routine maintenance procedures" on page 64 3 Management and injection ports Port 1: network connection with Network Controller to receive settings and send status.
-The address must be set with Network Manager.
-Port 2: network connection for traffic injection.
+- Standard PC outputs for monitor and keyboard connections to 2 Mother board launch sysconf utilities or complete updates from the installation CD.
+See "Routine maintenance procedures" on page 60 - Port 1: network connection with Network Controller to receive 3 Management settings and send status.
+The address must be set with Network and injection Manager. ports Port 2: network connection for traffic injection.